rstropek/htl-mobile-computing/angular/9060-vehicle-models/readme.md

 ## Introduction

-Use this exercise to prepare for your upcoming Angular exams.

 In this exercise, you have to build an Angular frontend for a database with data about vehicle models.
 The user should be able to look for vehicle models based on manufacturing year and make (e.g. BMW, Tesla, Volkswagen), and view vehicle model details.

 ## Data Access